JacobArthurs/expense-tracker-frontend/README.md

 ## Usage

-- To view the frontend navigate to: `http://localhost:5173/`
+- **Navigating the Frontend**

+  Access the frontend by navigating to `http://localhost:5173/` in your web browser.
+This URL hosts the local development server version of the Expense Tracker Frontend.

+- **Account Registration**

-- Upon visiting the application for the first time, click on "Register" in the top right corner to create an account.
+  For new users, click on "Register" located in the top right corner of the homepage to create a new account.
+Follow the prompts to enter your details and set up your account.

+- **Exploring Features**

-- After registration, you will have access to the full functionalities of the website.
+  Once registered, you can log in to access and utilize the full functionalities of the Expense Tracker website, including adding, viewing, and managing expenses, categories, and distributiuons.

 ## Collaboration and Feedback